appdevcanada/Near-You-Restaurants-Yelp/README.md

 # Yelp
-REACT Native for iOS and Android project with geolocation and Yelp API to locate restaurants around you.
+React Native App created for iOS and Android with geolocation and Yelp API to locate restaurants around you.